Norra Skåne

-Norra Skåne is a Swedish-language local newspaper based in Hässleholm, Sweden.
+Norra Skåne is a local newspaper based in Hässleholm, Sweden.
 The paper has been in circulation since 1899.

 History and profile

 Norra Skåne was established in 1899.
 The headquarters of the paper is in Hässleholm.
 It serves a small community in the region of Göinge, southern Sweden.
 The paper and its website provide news which is mostly of local interest.
 It is published six times per week in tabloid format.